Numigi/odoo-sale-addons/sale_target_margin/README.rst

 Usage
 ------

-1- Go to the form view of an article category.
+1- Go to the form view of Product Category.
 A new Sales section is present with the following 2 fields:

+** Min.
+Target Margin
 ** Max.
 Target Margin
-** Min.
-Target Margin

-Set the 2 fields, The set minimum margin must be lower than the set maximum margin.
+Set the 2 fields.
+The set minimum margin must be lower than the set maximum margin.

 .. image:: static/description/target_margin.png

-2- Create a sale order with lines, the target (%) color will be changed
+2- Create a Sale Order, add a Product and define a Sale Price.
+The Margin (%) field will take the appropriate color based on the Target Margin defined on the Category of the Product.

 .. image:: static/description/margin_percentage_colored.png